pluginized-protocols/libxbgp/docs/source/helper_functions.rst

         })
     }

-If you try to write a plugin which reproduce the same behavior as the original function, the modification of the pointer will be local to the execution of the plugin.
+If you try to write a plugin which reproduces the same behavior as the original function, the modification of the pointer will be local to the execution of the plugin.
 Remember that variable is copied inside the VM memory when the data is requested.

-Hence to make the modification of the variable pointer by ``a``, the bytecode has to call an helper function which will change the variable value.
-The bytecode associated to this function will then be :
+Hence to make the modification of the variable pointer by ``a``, the bytecode has to call a helper function which will change the variable value.
+The bytecode associated with this function will then be :

 .. code-block:: c